 Article 34: Where information providers failure to perform duties to provide personal information, causing parties to not promptly receive corresponding rewards or punishments, the discipline inspection and supervision departments are to give sanctions to the responsible units and directly responsible personnel.
 Where it causes economic harm to parties, the relevant units should bear the corresponding compensation.

-Article 35: These Measures take effect from their date of issue.
+Article 35: These Measures are to take effect from their date of publication.